5 Reasons to Rest, Refuel, & Regroup in Bishop

 Along the trail, you consumed the consumables and it’s possible you might have lost or broken some gear.
 Perhaps you’ve discovered there’s something more you need or learned of something new that you just gotta have.

-Bishop has a fantastic mix of retailers who supply all the latest gear, like Eastside Sports and Sage to Summit, where the folks who own and run these stores eat, sleep and breath these mountains.
+Bishop has a fantastic mix of retailers who supply all the latest gear, where the folks who own and run these stores eat, sleep and breath these mountains.
 You won’t find more knowledgeable folks anywhere else.
 They also carry edibles made for trekking to fill your pack with the energy needed on the trail.

-For a thrifty purchase peruse the used merchandise at the gear exchange and local thrift stores.
-Kmart is a great option for an inexpensive replacement.
-If you’re fishing in the high country and need to restock your tackle box pop into Reagan’s Sporting Goods.
+For a thrifty purchase peruse used merchandise at the gear exchange and local thrift stores.

-Fresh and packaged food, drinks, cosmetics, supplements, and cleaning supplies for both on and off the trail are readily available at Joseph’s Bi-Rite Market, Manor Market, Smart & Final, and Vons.
+Fresh and packaged food, drinks, cosmetics, supplements, and cleaning supplies for both on and off the trail are readily available local markets.
 Each has its own flair and flavor and many excellent choices of fresh and prepared organic foods.
-Take a look at this list of retail stores on the Bishop Chamber of Commerce website.
+Look at our shopping page here.

 4. Leisure & Entertainment